huantrinh1802/m_taskwarrior_d.nvim/README.md

 ## Features

-- [x] Injected and concealed TaskWarrior task
+- [x] Injected and concealed Taskwarrior task
-- [x] Dectect task (checkbox) in Markdown or similar files and register the task into TaskWarrior
+- [x] Dectect task (checkbox) in Markdown or similar files and register the task into Taskwarrior
   - [x] Work with Markdown with ( - [ ])
   - [ ] Docstring in Python
   - [ ] JSDoc in JavaScript